anyscale/madewithml.github.io/docs/courses/mlops/monitoring.md

 We'll often notice that monitoring solutions are offered as part of the larger deployment option such as [TensorFlow Extended (TFX)](https://www.tensorflow.org/tfx){:target="_blank"}, [TorchServe](https://pytorch.org/serve/){:target="_blank"}, [Sagemaker](https://docs.aws.amazon.com/sagemaker/latest/dg/model-monitor.html){:target="_blank"}, etc. And if we're already working with Kubernetes, we could use [KNative](https://knative.dev/){:target="_blank"} or [Kubeless](https://kubeless.io/){:target="_blank"} for serverless workload management.
 But we could also use a higher level framework such as [KFServing](https://www.kubeflow.org/docs/components/kfserving/){:target="_blank"} or [Seldon core](https://docs.seldon.io/projects/seldon-core/en/v0.4.0/#){:target="_blank"} that natively use a serverless framework like KNative.

-!!! note
-    Learn about how the monitoring workflows connect to the our overall ML systems in our [pipeline lesson](pipelines.md#monitoring).
+> Learn about how the monitoring workflows connect to the our overall ML systems in our [pipeline lesson](pipelines.md#monitoring).
 Monitoring offers a stream of signals that our update policy engine consumes to decide what to do next (continue, warrant an inspection, retrain the model on new data, rollback to a previous model version, etc.).

 ## References
 - [An overview of unsupervised drift detection methods](https://onlinelibrary.wiley.com/doi/full/10.1002/widm.1381){:target="_blank"}